AmitRoy7781/AmitRoy7781/README.md

 🌱 I am Amit Roy, originally from Habiganj, Bangladesh, living in Lafayette, Indiana, USA.

-👨‍🎓 I am a graduate student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall 2022 to Present.
+👨‍🎓 I am a PhD student at [Purdue Computer Science](https://www.cs.purdue.edu/) from the Fall 2022 to Present.

 🧐 My research focus is centered around applications of deep learning involving LLMs and GNNs.